dbcls/rdf-config/doc/spec.md

   - my:predicate3:
     - float_value: 123.45
   - my:predicate4:
-    - date_value: 2020-11-13
-  - my:predicate5:
     - curie: my:sample123
   - rdfs:seeAlso:
     - xref: <http://example.org/sample/uri>
 ```

-When the object refers to another RDF model, put the subject name at the object example.
+When the object refers to another RDF model, the subject name of the reference should be described as the object.
+(TODO: Extend it to allow external references to commonly used data models such as FALDO.)

 ```
 - Subject my:subject:
   - my:refer:
-    - other_subject: OtherSubject  # Subject name defined in the same model.yaml
+    - other_subject: OtherSubject  # Subject names used as subjects in the same model.yaml
 - OtherSubject my:other_subject:
   - a: my:OtherClass
 ```

 If the object example is described in more than one line, the indented part is treated as a multi-line literal by using `|` in YAML notation.
-Note that if it is too long, it may not be fully displayed in the schema diagram or may be broken.
+Note that if it is too long, it may not be displayed in the schema diagram or may be broken.

 ```
 - Subject my:subject: